aiven/terraform-provider-aiven/docs/data-sources/aws_vpc_peering_connection.md

 ### Required

 - `aws_account_id` (String) AWS account ID.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `aws_vpc_id` (String) AWS VPC ID.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
-- `aws_vpc_region` (String) AWS region of the peered VPC (if not in the same region as Aiven VPC).
-This property cannot be changed, doing so forces recreation of the resource.
+- `aws_vpc_region` (String) The AWS region of the peered VPC, if different from the Aiven VPC region.
+Changing this property forces recreation of the resource.
-- `vpc_id` (String) The VPC the peering connection belongs to.
-This property cannot be changed, doing so forces recreation of the resource.
+- `vpc_id` (String) The ID of the Aiven VPC.
+Changing this property forces recreation of the resource.

 ### Read-Only

-- `aws_vpc_peering_connection_id` (String) AWS VPC peering connection ID
+- `aws_vpc_peering_connection_id` (String) The ID of the AWS VPC peering connection.
 - `id` (String) The ID of this resource.
-- `state` (String) State of the peering connection
+- `state` (String) The state of the peering connection.
-- `state_info` (Map of String) State-specific help or error information
+- `state_info` (Map of String) State-specific help or error information.